davidconalrobinson/open-data-platform/README.md

 ### Deploying using terraform

 - Create a `vars.tfvars` file in the `terraform/` directory and populate it with the variables required by the `open_mds` terraform module.
 There is an example file in `terraform/vars.tfvars.example` that you can use as a template.
-Refer to `terraform/open_mds/variables.tf` for variables descriptions and types.
+Refer to `terraform/open_mds/variables.tf` for variable descriptions and types.
 Note that:
     - For deploying to a local kubernetes cluster you can set the `host` to `http://localhost:8000`.
-Otherwise this should the `host` where you intend to make your open-mds deployment accessible from outside your cluster (i.e.: `my.domain.com`).
+Otherwise this should be the `host` where you intend to make your open-mds deployment accessible from outside your cluster (i.e.: `my.domain.com`).
     - open-mds uses GitHub apps as OAuth clients for authorising access.
 In order to be authorised you will need to add your GitHub username under the `RBAC` map.
+    - This implementation uses [letsencrypt](https://letsencrypt.org/) for certificate signing.
+Letsencrypt has very strict rate limits in production, so for testing/development it is best to set `lets_encrypt_environment` to `staging`.
 - Run the following commands to deploy open-mds on your cluster:
   ```
   cd terraform